wp-plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 * Modify shop data / footer / disclaimer etc. on the invoices & packing slips
 * Select paper size (Letter or A4)
 * Translation ready

-If you want more control over the invoice numbers, we recommend that you also install the (free) [WooCommerce Sequential Order Numbers plugin](http://wordpress.org/plugins/woocommerce-sequential-order-numbers/)

 == Installation ==